 People who travel the United States know that there are still not only cultural differences based on the part of the country they are in, but also economic differences.
 Property values, taxation, transportation, climate – these are all factors which can impact the economies of a particular region of the country.
 Those factors also impact the way investors from particular regions of the country invest their money, consider their wealth status, and deal with financial advisors.

-Regional Impact on Investors - South examines behaviors and attitudes of American investors in the states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia and the District of Columbia.
+Regional Influences on Investor Decisions - South examines behaviors and attitudes of American investors in the states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia and the District of Columbia.

 The South region of the United States includes some of the most lush scenery in the country, miles of coastline, which means miles of beaches, and metropolitan areas like Atlanta and Charlotte which are still growing in economic stature.

 The South is an area where wealth is extremely concentrated in a few locations.
 Population is also spread out, and the difference in real estate values is vast.
 The region is still converting from its initial economic base as an agricultural center, but the fertile land remains a key driver of financial success among Southern residents.

 The South region includes 14 states and one district, marked by the Mason-Dixon line to the north, the Atlantic Ocean to the east and south, and the Mississippi River to the west.
 It includes the massive urban areas of Miami and Atlanta, as well as the nation’s capital, Washington D.C.